Daily fantasy sports: Early examples

-In 1990, a pair of nationwide fantasy games, Dugout Derby and Pigskin Playoff, were launched in a variety of newspapers across the United States, including the Arizona Republic, the Hartford Courant, the Los Angeles Times, and the Miami Herald.
+In the late 1980s and early 1990s, the company Phoneworks created nationwide fantasy games for a variety of sports, launching them in a variety of newspapers across the United States.
 Players chose their teams by calling a toll-free phone number and entering four-digit codes for each of their player selections.
 The games served as an early version of today's daily fantasy sports by rewarding each week's highest-scoring participants with prizes.

-Among the first sites to specialize in the format of daily fantasy was Instant Fantasy Sports, established in 2007; the service's co-founder Chris Fargis explained that the service was inspired by the format of online poker, and that his goal was to "take the time frame of season-long fantasy sports leagues and shrink it."
+Among the first websites to specialize in the format of daily fantasy was Instant Fantasy Sports, established in 2007; the service's co-founder Chris Fargis explained that the service was inspired by the format of online poker, and that his goal was to "take the time frame of season-long fantasy sports leagues and shrink it."
 The site was later acquired by NBC Universal and re-branded as SnapDraft; NBC had also acquired the fantasy sports-focused website Rotoworld in 2006.
 SnapDraft was later shut down.